 João Porto de Albuquerque (Associate Professor)

 Dr Porto de Albuquerque has an interdisciplinary background in computational, social and geographical sciences.
-He is a sociotechnical researcher in the emerging interdisciplinary field of Urban Geospatial Analytics and active in the international scientific communities of Geographic Information Science and Information Systems Management.
+He is a sociotechnical researcher in the emerging interdisciplinary fields of Urban Analytics and Sociospatial Data Science, active in the international scientific communities of Geographic Information Science and Information Systems Management.
 He develops innovative research methods to improve our understanding of sociotechnical urban environments, particularly in the global South, with a view to making cities more resilient and to improving human development.

-Dr Porto de Albuquerque's research has been sustained by a solid track record of third-party funded grants as PI and Co-I, held in three different countries (UK, Germany and Brazil) with funding from the Economics and Social Science Research Council (ESRC), Engineering and Physical Sciences Research Council (EPSRC) - Global Challenges Research Fund, National Institute for Health Research (NIHR), LUBW/Environment Agency of the State of Baden-Württemberg (Germany), CAPES and FAPESP (Brazil).
+Dr Porto de Albuquerque's research has been sustained by a solid track record of third-party funded grants secured as PI (£1m) and Co-I (£6m) in three different countries (UK, Germany and Brazil) with funding from the Economics and Social Science Research Council (ESRC), Engineering and Physical Sciences Research Council (EPSRC) - Global Challenges Research Fund, National Institute for Health Research (NIHR), LUBW/Environment Agency of the State of Baden-Württemberg (Germany), CAPES and FAPESP (Brazil).